Home: bestmedicalaid.co.za

 There is a plan that offers you a savings fund, but you only repay what you have spent – when you spend it.

-When you do not spend from it, your premium remains lower, but you have the safety net of access to savings should you need them.
+When you do not spend from it, your premium remains lower, but you have the safety net of access to savings should you need them.2.
+There are plans that pay for certain out-of-hospital treatments with a small co-payment.

 These premiums are lower than a comprehensive medical aid.